serhatcann/dog-list-app/README.md

 ## Prerequisites

  * [Yarn - Package Manager](https://yarnpkg.com/) need to be installed on your machine.
- * You need to get API key from (https://docs.thedogapi.com/) with your email address in order to fetch and vote dogs.
+ * You need to get API key from [Dogs API](https://docs.thedogapi.com/) with your email address in order to fetch and vote dogs.

 ## Steps
 1. Clone the project and run `yarn` to install all required dependencies.